U.S. Senate hands Trump historic rebuke on Saudi Arabia

 The votes were largely symbolic because to become law the resolutions would have to pass the House of Representatives, whose Republican leaders have blocked any legislation intended to rebuke the Saudis.

-In a historic move, Senators voted 56-41 to end U.S. military support for the Saudi Arabian-led campaign in Yemen.
+In a historic move, Senators voted 56-41 to end U.S. military support for the Saudi-led coalition in Yemen’s civil war.
+The conflict has killed tens of thousands of people and spawned what the United Nations calls the world’s most dire human crisis, with the country on the brink of famine.

-It was the first time either chamber of Congress had backed a resolution to withdraw U.S. forces from a foreign military engagement under the War Powers Act.
-That law, passed in 1973 during the Vietnam War, limits the president’s ability to commit U.S. forces to potential hostilities without congressional approval.
+It was the first time either chamber of Congress had backed a resolution to withdraw U.S. forces from a military engagement under the War Powers Act.
+That law, passed in 1973, limits the president’s ability to commit U.S. forces to potential hostilities without congressional approval.

 Seven of Trump’s fellow Republicans joined Senate Democrats to back the measure.

-Immediately after the Yemen vote, the Senate unanimously passed a resolution blaming Saudi Crown Prince Mohammed bin Salman for Khashoggi’s murder and insisting that Saudi Arabia hold accountable anyone responsible for his death.
+Immediately after the Yemen vote, the Senate backed a resolution blaming Saudi Crown Prince Mohammed bin Salman for Khashoggi’s murder and insisting that Saudi Arabia hold accountable anyone responsible for his death.

+Khashoggi, a U.S. resident who was a columnist for the Washington Post, was killed inside the Saudi consulate in Istanbul in October.
+The Senate vote, which was unanimous, puts pressure on House leaders to allow a vote on the Khashoggi resolution this month, before Congress adjourns for the year.

 “Unanimously, the United States Senate has said that Crown Prince Mohammed bin Salman is responsible for the murder of Jamal Khashoggi.
 That is a strong statement.
-I think it speaks to the values that we hold dear,” Republican Senator Bob Corker, chairman of the Foreign Relations Committee, said.
+I think it speaks to the values that we hold dear,” said Republican Senator Bob Corker, chairman of the Foreign Relations Committee and sponsor of the resolution.

-Trump has said he wants Washington to stand by the Saudi government, and the prince.
+Trump has said he wants Washington to stand by the Saudi government and the prince, despite a CIA assessment it was likely he ordered Khashoggi’s killing.
 He promised to veto the war powers resolution.

-The White House declined comment on the joint resolution beyond pointing to his previous veto threat.
+Opponents of the resolution are reluctant to take any action to disrupt the strategic U.S. relationship with Saudi Arabia, seen as an essential counterweight in the Middle East to Iran, arch-enemy of close U.S. ally Israel.

+Administration officials also see Saudi support as a linchpin for an Israeli-Palestinian peace plan yet to be unveiled by the Trump administration.
+And they have argued that ending U.S. support could complicate Yemen peace talks.

+Asked to comment on the Khashoggi resolution, a White House spokesperson noted sanctions imposed on 17 Saudis over the killing and said, “Our shared strategic interests with the Kingdom of Saudi Arabia remain, and we continue to view as achievable the twin imperatives of protecting America and holding accountable those responsible for the killing.”

-But backers of the resolutions, including some of Trump’s fellow Republicans, promised to press ahead.
+But backers of the resolutions, including some Republicans, promised to press ahead.
+On Wednesday, a bipartisan group of senators promised to push in the new Congress legislation for humanitarian sanctions and a ban on weapons sales to Saudi Arabia.

 “What’s next is to do everything possible to demand that the House of Representatives do what the members of the House want done, an opportunity to vote on this,” Senator Bernie Sanders told Reuters.

-Sanders, an independent who caucuses with Democrats, said he would bring the resolution up again in the new Congress, when Democrats will control the House of Representatives.
-The measure could pass the Senate again, given the bipartisan support it received on Thursday even though Trump’s Republicans will have a larger majority next year.
+Sanders, an independent who caucuses with Democrats, said he would bring the resolution up again after the new Congress convenes in January, when Democrats will control the House of Representatives.
+The measure could pass the Senate again, given the bipartisan support it received on Thursday, even though Trump’s Republicans will have a larger majority in the upper chamber next year.

 “I think we’re going to win in the Senate and I think we are going to do what the American people want, that is to end our participation in this horrific and destructive war,” Sanders said.

-There was no immediate word from House leadership on whether they would allow a vote on either of the resolutions.
+There was no immediate word from House leadership on whether they would allow a vote on either resolution.

-Earlier on Thursday, Representative Steve Scalise, the No. 3 House Republican, declined to respond earlier when asked whether he would support a House vote on legislation seeking action against Saudi Arabia.

-Pompeo and Mattis urged senators during a briefing last month to keep supporting the Saudi-led coalition.
+Secretary of State Mike Pompeo and Secretary of Defense Jim Mattis, who briefed House members on Thursday, urged senators during a briefing last month to keep supporting the Saudi-led coalition.

-In January, control of the House shifts to the Democrats, who won sweeping victories in November’s mid-term elections.
-Democratic Leader Nancy Pelosi said her members supported congressional action.

 Yemen’s warring parties agreed on Thursday to cease fighting for the Houthi-held port city of Hodeidah and withdraw their troops, the first significant breakthrough for U.N.-led peace efforts in five years of conflict.

-Western nations, some of which supply arms and intelligence to the Saudi-led coalition that intervened in Yemen in 2015, had pressed the two sides to agree confidence-building steps to pave the way for a wider truce and a political process to end the war, which has killed tens of thousands of people.

-The conflict has pushed Yemen, the poorest country on the Arabian Peninsula, to the verge of famine.

-Reporting by Patricia Zengerle, additional reporting by Richard Cowan and Ginger Gibson; Editing by Grant McCool and Alistair Bell
+Reporting by Patricia Zengerle, additional reporting by Richard Cowan, Ginger Gibson and Steve Holland; Editing by Alistair Bell and Rosalba O'Brien